rajuyce/faqs/tools/aws.md

    - A resource-based policy attached to a bucket to define access permissions for principals.

 5. **An app suddenly loses access to S3.
 How do you debug IAM roles and policies?**
-   - Check IAM policy simulator.
+   - Check the IAM policy simulator.
    - Validate trust relationships and resource policies.

 6. **How do you serve a static website with HTTPS using S3?**
-   - Host site in S3, use CloudFront with custom domain and ACM-issued SSL certificate.
+   - Host site in S3, use CloudFront with a custom domain and ACM-issued SSL certificate.

 ---